dart-lang/build/README.md

 This package generally only be a dev_dependency as it introduces a dependency on package:test.
 The exception to that would be if you were creating another testing-only package that wraps this one.

+## Examples

+The `e2e_example` directory has demonstrations of running a `Builder` both through pub (see the transformers section of `pubspec.yaml`) and in place (see the files `build.dart` and `watch.dart`).
+In real situations a project would choose one or the other approach rather than mix both.